ellerbrock/talis.github.io/topics/stack.md

 We currently use Amazon AWS as our production supplier.

-Where possible, we prefer to use services tailored for the technology, rather than role our own environment.
-For example, we prefer Redis via Elasticache, vs. configuring our own instances to provide redis.
-We prefer MongoDB via Mongolabs, rather than operate our own instances.
+Where possible, we prefer to use managed services tailored for the technology, rather than provision and operate our own.
+For example, we prefer Redis via the Elasticache service, vs. provisioning and operating our own instances to provide Redis.
+We prefer MongoDB via the managed MongoLabs service, rather than provision and operate our own MongoDB instances.

-However, for larger scale rollouts there is a tipping point where rolling and operating our own becomes more economic, both in terms of machine image and actual hardware.
+However, for larger scale rollouts there is a tipping point where provisioning and managing our own becomes more economic, and in some circumstance provides greater functionality.

-But when starting out on a new project, tend towards managed infrastructure.

 [^1]: [Fat-Free Framework](http://fatfreeframework.com/home)